QuinlanVic/Flask-project/mongo.md

 1. Create Database
-use db
-show dbs

-use bs3awe
-show collections
-use quinlansanlam
+use db (if not created, it will create one) show dbs (shows you which db you are wrking with) Practical example: use bs3awe (switches to a particular database) show collections (shows "tables" in db) use quinlansanlam (switches to a particular database)

 add a bunch of movies = INSERT INTO MOVIES VALUES ("Vikram", "https://m.media-amazon.com/images/M/MV5BMmJhYTYxMGEtNjQ5NS00MWZiLWEwN2ItYjJmMWE2YTU1YWYxXkEyXkFqcGdeQXVyMTEzNzg0Mjkx._V1_.jpg", 8.4, "Members of a black ops team must track and eliminate a gang of masked murderers.")
-2. Create collection
+2. Create collection (table with rows)
 ```js
 db.movies.insertMany(data, options)
 db.movies.insertMany([